Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Feature Usable with any agent Fixed roles (FE developer, UI reviewer, etc.)

-Hands-on *Adapted for external audience
+Hands-on *Modified for external audience

 Let's actually create a proposal using skills.

-Assuming Claude Code is already installed.
+Assumes Claude Code is already installed.

-Setting up slide generation (marp-cli) is optional.
+Slide generation (marp-cli) preparation is optional.

-1. Marketplace Registration + Plugin Installation
+1. Marketplace registration + Plugin installation

 1. Run /plugin in Claude Code